worshamweb/aws-deploying-a-rails-app-to-ecs-with-copilot-tutorial/DEPLOYMENT_TUTORIAL.md

-# Deploying a Rails Application to Amazon ECS with AWS Copilot
+# AWS Copilot Tutorial: Deploying Serverless Containers to ECS Fargate

-This tutorial will guide you through deploying a Rails weather application to Amazon ECS (Elastic Container Service) using AWS Copilot.
+This tutorial will guide you through deploying a Rails weather application to Amazon ECS Fargate using AWS Copilot.
+You'll learn how to deploy serverless containers without managing servers - AWS handles all the infrastructure automatically.
 The application provides weather forecasts using Google Places autocomplete and WeatherAPI.com integration.

 ## 🔰 First Time User?
 Start Here!